 Think about the length of your podcast too.
 Do you want short 5-10 minutes podcasts, or do you want in-depth discussions which are an hour long?
 The “ideal” length is around 20 minutes.
 That’s the attention span of an average listener.
 It’s also the time it takes someone to finish a light task like traveling to work, finishing a morning jog, etc.

 Recording and Editing

 Although you can record a podcast with your smartphone, the sound quality won’t be great.
 If you want a quality show, invest in a good microphone which will provide a sharp and clear sound.
 Fortunately, you don’t need a large budget to find quality gear.
 A solid headphone/microphone set could be less than $50.

 It’s also important to edit your recordings with the right tools and software.
+For example, Type Studio is a beginner friendly podcast editing tool that automatically transcribes your episode.
 Even minimal editing such as removing background noise and adding a music intro can be enough.
 Naturally, once your podcast takes off, you’ll be able to afford even better equipment and editing software.

 Purchase A Podcast Hosting Service